Doctors call FDA authorization of e-cigarette sale, marketing alarming - NewsBreak

 The FDA has approved the marketing of three products from RJ Reynolds.
 The agency says the company submitted data that shows the marketing of these products is appropriate for the protection of public health.
 Therefore, they can be legally sold in the United States.

-“Our concern is that it might give the false sense for the youth that are using it that it’s a safe product, without long-term effect on their respiratory health,” said Kamel.Teens and Vaping: What you need to know to help them stop
+“Our concern is that it might give the false sense for the youth that are using it that it’s a safe product, without long-term effect on their respiratory health,” said Kamel.US teen vaping plunges about 40% amid COVID school closures

 The FDA said it was determined that study participants who used only the authorized products were exposed to fewer harmful and potentially harmful constituents from aerosols compared to users of combusted cigarettes.